A gluing construction of K3 surfaces: Construction of and Proof of Theorem

 on each $V_j^+$.
 By identifying $V^+$ and $V^-$ via this map $f$, we can patch $M^+$ and $M^-$ to define a compact complex surface $X$.

 We denote by $V$ the open subset of $X$ which comes from $V^\pm$.
 In what follows, we regard $M^\pm$ as open subsets of $X$.
 Note that $V=M^+\cap M^-$ holds as a subset of $X$, and this $V$ satisfies the conditions as in \S 1.
 Note also that, for each $t\in (1/R^-, R^+)$, the inverse image $H_t=\Phi_+^{-1}(t)$ is a compact Levi-flat of $V$ (and thus of $X$).
-As the foliation structure of $H_t$ is the one induced from the flat connection of $N_\pm$ and $N_\pm$ is non-torsion element of ${\rm Pic}^0(C^\pm)$ by the Diophantine assumption, it follows that any leaf of $H_t$ is dense in $H_t$.
+As the foliation structure of $H_t$ is the one induced from the Chern connection of the flat metric of $N_\pm$ and $N_\pm$ is non-torsion element of ${\rm Pic}^0(C^\pm)$ by the Diophantine assumption (recall the explicit description of $H_t$ we made just before Corollary \ref{cor:main} in \S 1), it follows that any leaf of $H_t$ is dense in $H_t$.

-In what follows, we denote by $V_j$ the set $V_j^+$ when we regard it as a subset of $V$, and by $\Phi$ the map $\Phi^+$ when we regard it is the one defined on $V$.
+In what follows, we denote by $V_j$ the set $V_j^+$ when we regard it as a subset of $V$, and by $\Phi$ the map $\Phi^+$ when we regard it as the one defined on $V$.